pingcap/docs/v3.0/reference/tools/sync-diff-inspector/overview.md

     # target-schema = "test"
     # target-table = "t"

-# Configures the tables of the target databases that need to be checked.
+# Configures the tables of the target database that need to be checked.
 [[check-tables]]
     # The name of the schema in the target database
     schema = "test"